 - Option 1 Regulatory Method based on 4% of the CFR after technical adjustments. - Option 2 CFR Method, based on 4% of the CFR with no technical adjustments. - Option 3 Asset Life Method, spread over the life of the asset being financed. - Option 4 Depreciation Method, based on the period over which the asset being financed is depreciated. - 6.4.
-It is proposed that The Commissioner's MRP policy for 2015/16 is unchanged from that of 2014/15 and that The Commissioner utilises option 1 for all borrowing incurred prior to the 1st April 2008 and option 3 for all borrowing undertaken from 2008-09 onwards, irrespective of whether this is against supported or unsupported expenditure.
+It is proposed that The Commissioner's MRP policy for 2016/17 is unchanged from that of 2015/16 and that The Commissioner utilises option 1 for all borrowing incurred prior to the 1st April 2008 and option 3 for all borrowing undertaken from 2008/09 onwards, irrespective of whether this is against supported or unsupported expenditure.
 This policy establishes a link between the period over which the MRP is charged and the life of the asset for which borrowing has been undertaken.
-It is proposed that a fixed instalment method is used to align to the Commissioner's straight line depreciation policy. - 6.5.
-MRP in respect of PFI and leases brought on to the balance sheet under the 2009 SORP and IFRS will match the annual principal repayment for the associated deferred liability.
-This will not result in an additional charge to the Commissioner's revenue budget as this is part of the capital repayment element of the PFI unitary charge.
+It is proposed that a fixed instalment method is used to align to the Commissioner's straight line depreciation policy.